RADAR-base/RADAR-Appserver/README.md

 6. You can also achieve the same using more reliable and flexible REST API using the schedule endpoint.
 Please refer to REST API section below for more info.

 7. API documentation is available via Swagger UI when you launch the app server.
-Please refer to the Docs section below.
+Please refer to the Documentation section below.

 # REST API
 // TODO